 I served as a Minnesota Off Road Cyclists (MORC) board member for 2014 and stepped down when I co-founded Cannon River Offroad Cycling & Trails (CROCT).
 I served on the board as Vice Chair until March, 2017:

-In January of 2016, I stopped work on that and began collaborating with Ryan Leech at his membership website, Ryan Leech Connection \ Online MTN Bike Skills Coaching where I’m an online coach and a marketing affiliate:
+In January of 2016, I began collaborating with Ryan Leech at his membership website, Ryan Leech Connection \ Online MTN Bike Skills Coaching where I’m an online coach, a curriculum developer, and a marketing affiliate: